CrowCall/crow-tools/README.md

 Together, we're building a **state-of-the-art toolkit for decoding and exploring crow communication**, blending AI, design, and a shared passion for one of nature’s most fascinating birds.

-## Citation
+## Citations

 Give our crows a shout-out — cite `crow-tools` in your work!
 GitHub provides a citation file — just click the **Cite this repository** button in the sidebar at the top of this page.